By Lambert Strether of Corrente.

 Obama at presser: “Hopefully, after the election is over and the dust settled, there will be more attention to the actual facts behind the deal, and it won’t just be a political symbol or a political football” [McClatchy].
 As if the world-wide opposition to TPP weren’t fact-based!

 ” The progressive victory nobody’s talking about” [Jared Bernstein, WaPo].
 “In both the Republican and Democrat nominating conventions, the issue of government debt and deficits hardly came up.
 That’s a victory for progressives, who’ve long argued that budget austerity and slavish adherence to deficit reduction are the wrong goals for fiscal policy.
 To be clear, neither this pivot nor this better understanding of debt dynamics alters basic arithmetic.
 Over the long run, governments must raise the revenue they need to pay for the services they offer and the investments they make.”
 And for “arithmetic,” read “ideology.”
 Bernstein is still pushing the canard that Federal taxes fund Federal spending.
 They don’t.
-After reinforcing the long-discredited loanable funds theory, Bernstein continues: “There are long-term mobility- and productivity-enhancing investments we should be making in disadvantaged populations. — versus the forecasts — smart investments like these would be worth it, even if they boosted the deficit.”
+After reinforcing the long-discredited loanable funds theory, Bernstein continues: “There are long-term mobility- and productivity-enhancing investments we should be making in disadvantaged populations.
+With borrowing costs as low as they actually are — versus the forecasts — smart investments like these would be worth it, even if they boosted the deficit.”
 This is the “progressive give-up formula” in somewhat more benign terms.

 Oh, and we’re bombing Libya again.
 Reach me that Victory Gin, wouldja?